Braves vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .368 with two home runs, a walk and seven RBI.
+- Carroll has recorded at least one hit in six straight games.
+In his last 10 outings he is hitting .342 with three doubles, two home runs, three walks and eight RBI.

 Carroll Recent Games